Were Hong Kong's 'patriots only' elections a sham? | DW | 20.12.2021

 This includes "giving the approval to amend the election procedures for the Chief Executive and the LegCo [Legislative Council], setting a timetable for universal suffrage, and drawing up a roadmap for electing the Chief Executive by universal suffrage," China's state-run newspaper Global Times reported.

 Kwong and Lai, however, believe the elections represent the closing of another channel for open democracy in Hong Kong.
-But they are holding out hope that resistance from civil society will continue.
+But they remain hopeful that resistance from civil society will continue.

 "For citizens on a daily basis, they can still make active choices of avoiding engaging with pro-Beijing businesses.
 There is still room for different things to happen.
 The only difference is that it's no longer active political participation like protests," Kwong said.